Diversion Programs & Alternate Sentencing in Washington State

 Defendants must normally comply with similar conditions as for diversion programs with a special focus on addressing the programs in the specific court they’re assigned to.
 For example, this means drug courts will focus on drug evaluation, monitoring, and treatment.
 DUI courts focus on alcohol abuse evaluation, monitoring, and treatment.

-Contact our experienced criminal defense and diversion program lawyers today
+Contact our experienced criminal defense and diversion program lawyers in WA & OR

 At Philbrook Law Office, our Vancouver, WA criminal defense lawyers guide you through every stage of the criminal process.
 We want to keep you out of jail, get the help you need, and avoid a criminal record.
 To learn what diversion programs are available for your case and to speak to an aggressive defense lawyer in Vancouver or Battle Ground, WA, please call 360-695-3309 or complete our contact form.
 We also serve the greater Portland area and Oregon State.
 We meet with clients in prison, if necessary.